mjtsai1974/DevBlog/_posts/2018-03-01-prob-bound-chernoff-bound-N.md

 >Given that $Z$ is a random variable, normally distributed in $Z\sim N(0,\sigma^2)$, then
 >
 >Proof:
->The proof would be categorized into 3 major parts, the first part is to ask for $E\lbrack e^{\lambda\cdot Z}\rbrack$, the second part is to figure out the r-th moment, the third part is the upper bounds in the <font color="Red">Chernoff Bounds</font> form.
+>The proof would be categorized into 4 major parts, the first part is to ask for $E\lbrack e^{\lambda\cdot Z}\rbrack$, the second part is to figure out the r-th moment, we'll make reference to the ratio test theorem in the third part, finally is the upper bounds in the <font color="Red">Chernoff Bounds</font> form.
 >[1]We begin from $E\lbrack e^{\lambda\cdot Z}\rbrack$
 >First, express the MGF of Z in terms of the Taylor series:
 >$M_{Z}(\lambda)$